 Whether you want to explore caves, try your hand at ziplining, or even go rock climbing or rappelling, you can find it at El Arcotete Eco Park, which is located an easy 15-20 minute ride from San Cristobal.

 Go swimming at Agua Azul.

 Just like the smaller waterfalls at El Chiflon, Agua Azul gave me Croatia flashbacks–this time to Krka National Park, complete with the option to swim at the bottom of the falls.

-Three-hour horseback riding tour? $10 USD.
-A full day trip to El Chiflon and Lagos de Montebello, including entrance fees? $16 USD.
+A full-day trip to El Chiflon and Lagos de Montebello, including entrance fees? $16 USD.

 The prices here are so low that with a moderate budget, you can easily do an excursion a day without breaking a sweat.

-We use and recommend World Nomads for their affordability, ease of purchasing & the clarity of their contract!
+We use and recommend Safety Wing for their affordability, ease of purchasing & the clarity of their contract!